Navigating the Highway of Healthy Communication

 In a study by Dr. Albert Mehrabian, he was able to conclude that when we communicate with each other, only 7% of the communication is verbal.
 This means that we are taking cues and interpreting different aspects of our interaction in ways other than simply the words we use.
 He found that 55% of our communication with others is actually us interpreting the other person’s body language.
 This includes their stance, if they are fidgeting or moving around, if they touch you, turn their back on you or make eye contact.
 The other area of significance is the other person’s voice.
 He found that 38% of the communication is the tone of voice and inflection someone uses.
 So, the reality of communication is that 7% is what we say…93% is how we say it.

 Is this information that can help us at work?
 What about with our family?
 Are our children experiencing healthy communication through technology; for example, social media and texting?
+What if our work includes time on the phone consulting with a nationwide clientele?
 Without healthy communication, groups of employees, city communities, private and non-profit organizations will all continue to fill in the gaps with personal "narratives".
 In the long run, filling in the gaps with our own narratives isn't healthy for anyone.
 Therefore, be aware of your communication, listen to others beyond their words and have a healthy balance of in-person interactions!
 What are your thoughts?
 Please share a comment.